nygard/GnuSpeech/README.md

 ### GnuSpeech.framework

 The main framework for all reusable components in the GnuSpeech project.
-This framework should be copied to either /Library/Frameworks or ~/Library/Frameworks.
-Assuming /Library/Frameworks as the destination folder, issue the following commands to install:

-    $ sudo cp -rf GnuSpeech.framework /Library/Frameworks
-    $ sudo chmod -R go-w /Library/Frameworks/GnuSpeech.framework
+This is bundled within the applications that use it.

 ### Tube.framework

 The underlying articulatory tube resonance model for speech synthesis.
-This framework should be copied to either /Library/Frameworks or ~/Library/Frameworks.
-Assuming /Library/Frameworks as the destination folder, issue the following commands to install:

-    $ sudo cp -rf Tube.framework /Library/Frameworks
-    $ sudo chmod -R go-w /Library/Frameworks/Tube.framework
+This is bundled within the applications that use it.

 Daemons
 -------